AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Supports VPCs only.
 -   Provides dedicated hardware resources and physical isolation.
 -   Applies to the following scenarios:
-    -   Scenarios such as on-screen video comments and telecom data forwarding where large volumes of packets are received and transmitted
+    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and re-transmission of telecommunication information
-    -   Workloads that require direct access to physical resources or scenarios that require a license to be bound to the hardware
+    -   Workloads that require direct access to physical resources or that require a license to be bound to the hardware
     -   Third-party virtualization including Xen and KVM, and AnyStack including OpenStack and ZStack
     -   Containers including Docker, Clear Containers, and Pouch
     -   Video encoding, decoding, and rendering